barrawi/linux-sysadmin-labs/README.md

 ## Roadmap

 - Expand test coverage with Testinfra for post-deployment server validation.
-- Add Prometheus and Grafana for observability and monitoring.
 - Integrate Kubernetes deployment into the GitHub Actions CI/CD pipeline.

 ---